pedrohenrikle/pedrohenrikle/README.md

 - 💻 Web Developer Fullstack

-- 📚 Studying web development in [Rocketseat](https://www.rocketseat.com.br/)
+- 📚 Studying Software Analysis and Development

 - 🎮 In free time, love **Play Games, Read and Learn something new**